axisgroup/evaluation-toolkit/2. Determining what to measure/Desirable Attributes.md

 ### Effective
 - Does the visualization successfully highlight important information, while providing context for that information?
 Is new information gleaned from the visualization that wouldn't have come from an alternative method and is the important information highlighted and is the context not hidden?

+Help users recognize, diagnose, and recover from errors Error messages should be expressed in plain language (no codes), precisely indicate the problem, and constructively suggest a solution.

 ## Desirable